openhab/openhab-python/README.md

 ItemSemantic is a wrapper around [openHAB Semantics](https://www.openhab.org/javadoc/latest/org/openhab/core/model/script/actions/semantics).
 The parameters 'item', as part of the Wrapped Java API, is not needed because it is inserted automatically.

+There is no need to import this class directly.
+It is returned as a result of the function call [Item](#class-item).getSemantic().

 | Function                 | Usage                                                                                 |
 | ------------------------ | ------------------------------------------------------------------------------------- |
 | <...>                    | see [openHAB Semantics API](https://www.openhab.org/javadoc/latest/org/openhab/core/model/script/actions/semantics) |